wpppio/StrapPress/readme.txt

 == Description ==

-Hi.
-I'm a starter theme called WP Press Press, forked from StrapPress.
-I'm based off of _s and include Bootstrap 4 and Font Awesome.
+WP Press Press a starter theme using Twitter Bootstrap v4, Automattic's Underscores and Font Awesome.
+That's a pretty awesome combination.
+Use this as a parent theme, so that you create a pretty-chic child-theme from it.

 == Installation ==